Using FSA, HSA & HRA to Buy Breastfeeding Products

 If you plan to head back to work sooner after the birth, there’s no reason to worry!
 Essentials required for nursing moms re-entering the workforce may also be covered by your FSA.
 These may include everything from breast milk storage bags and cooler sets to hygienic wipes and breast pump battery packs, each of which are important components for a healthy, stress-free pumping experience.
 Click to view our Breastfeeding FSA Shopping List, which details some of our FSA eligible breastfeeding supplies like pumps, accessories and breast pump spare parts – all of which will be crucial to get you started and keep you feeding your little one breast milk without interruption!

-There are a lot of resources out there and understanding your benefits, especially how you can and cannot use FSA and HSA money you’ve set aside, can help cut some of the additional expenses associated with bringing a new baby into the world.
+There are a lot of resources out there and understanding your benefits, especially how you can and cannot use FSA, HSA, and HRA money, can help cut some of the additional expenses associated with bringing a new baby into the world.
 Talk with your plan provider today and start shopping, mama, because you and your little one deserve the best!